Building Dotty with Intellij IDEAEdit this page on GitHub

 selects all the necessary dependencies and you press OK.

-To run the compiler you can do it either as an sbt command or via debugging the compiler.
+To run the compiler you can do it either as an sbt command or a shell script.
+Open an external terminal.
+For the first option, a test can be run as follows.

 Run > Edit Configurations > Add New Configuration > (select) Remote

-the sample configuration above).
-The default data on the configuration match the enabled agent on the VM so, probably,
+the sample configuration above) in IDEA to connect the debugger to the JVM and begin debugging.
+The default data on the debug configuration matches the enabled agent on the VM so, probably,

 you will not need to change anything else.